genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 lmdbAllocateSize = 512.MEGA_BYTE()
 ```

-**Top-level and query-level settings**

-**compression**.
+The following seetings apply at top-level and query-level.

+#### compression
 If this is set to `true`, it will compress the query row data before writing it to the in-memory cache.
 Defaults to `false`.

-**chunkLargeMessages**.
+#### chunkLargeMessages
 If this is set to true, it will split large updates into smaller ones.
 Defaults to `false`.

-**defaultStringSize**.
+#### defaultStringSize
 This is the size to be used for string storage in the data server in-memory cache.
 Higher values lead to higher memory use and lower values lead to truncation.
 Defaults to `40`.

-**batchingPeriod**.
+#### batchingPeriod
 This is the delay in milliseconds to wait before sending new data to data-server clients.
 Defaults to `500ms`.

-**linearScan**.
+#### linearScan
 This enables linear scan behaviour in the query definition.
 If false, it will reject criteria expressions that don't hit defined indexes.
 Defaults to `true`.

-**excludedEmitters**.
+#### excludedEmitters
 This enables update filtering for a list of process names.
 Any database updates that originate from one of these processes will be ignored.
 Defaults to an empty list.

-**enableTypeAwareCriteriaEvaluator**.
+#### enableTypeAwareCriteriaEvaluator
 This enables the type-aware criteria evaluator at the data-server level.
 Defaults to `false`.
 [Click here to read more](
     /platform-reference/configure-key-modules/data-servers/examples/#enabletypeawarecriteriaevaluator)

 ### Query settings

-**defaultCriteria**.
+The following settings only apply at query-level.

+#### defaultCriteria
 This represents the default criteria for the query.
 Defaults to `null`.

-**disableAuthUpdates**.
+#### disableAuthUpdates
 This disables real-time auth updates in order to improve the overall data responsiveness and performance of the server.
 Defaults to `false`.

+#### backJoins
-**backJoins**.
-This is deprecated, to be replaced by the setting below.
+Seen in older versions of the platform, this has been replaced by the setting below.
 It is functionally the same.

+#### backwardsJoins
-**backwardsJoins**.
-This enables backwards joins on a view query, these need to be configured at the join level of the query in order to work correctly.
+This enables backwards joins on a view query.
+Backwards joins ensure real-time updates on the fields that have been joined.
+These need to be configured at the join level of the query in order to work correctly.
 Defaults to `true`.

 #### enableTypeAwareCriteriaEvaluator